 You can easily show a single dotted line manager in your organizational chart by adding the necessary ID in the field mapping for the dotted line manager ID during the configuration process.
 This field mapping ID will depend on the data source you use and the field name you have for dotted line manager in the selected data source.
 It is crucial to select the correct field mapping ID.

-See an example how it looks like when implemented:
+See an example of how it looks when implemented:

 Show multiple dotted line managers